isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 we present addition of integers in pairs that are easy to check the equivalence of.

-First, additing zero to anything doesn't change the result:
+First, adding zero to anything doesn't change the result:

 ```agda
   infixl 5 _+⅋_